 Take a Wintery Whirl at an Ice-Skating Rink

 For a wintery treat that both adults and kids can enjoy together, this one can't be beat.
 Several ice-skating rinks are set up around Paris for the holidays-- with free entry and only 5 Euro rental for skates (kids are not charged for theirs).

 At some rinks around the city, sledding and other activities for kids offer additional wintertime fun and games.
 It's inexpensive and seasonally inspiring, so get those skates on and sail away for a memorable afternoon in the French capital.Continue to 5 of 7 below.

 05 of 07

-If you're visiting town around the holidays and don't have access to a kitchen or catering, you'll likely want to book a special holiday meal.
+If you're visiting town around the holidays and don't have access to a kitchen or catering, you may want to book a special holiday meal.

 But with most of the city's restaurants likely to be booked full and many closed on and around Christmas day, your best bet is to try and reserve ahead for lunch or dinner on Christmas Eve.
 See our list of Paris restaurants open for Christmas here.

 Looking for more foodie-inspired tips for the holiday season?
 Check out acclaimed food writer Clotilde Dusoulier's picks for a gourmet Paris Christmas at Chocolate and Zucchini.Continue to 6 of 7 below.

 Whatever your spiritual beliefs and persuasions, visiting Notre Dame Cathedral for the Christmas eve service can be a memorable and peaceful occasion.
 The service, which often includes a stirring and inspirational midnight choir, is open to everyone.
 Find more details about what's on this year by visiting the official website (in French-- you can use Google Translate where necessary).